SatviKaul/30-Days-Of-Code/README.md

 Task

 Given a base-10 integer, n, convert it to binary (base-2).
 Then find and print the base-10 integer denoting the maximum number of consecutive 1's in n's binary representation.

+# Day 11

+Task

+Task
+Calculate the hourglass sum for every hourglass in A, then print the maximum hourglass sum.